Bad Königshofen: History

 First mention of the town was in 741, although it had been settled way before then.
 Graves marked from as early as the 6th century have been found.
 There are Christian and pagan burials in this Festung Road cemetery.
 Artifacts found in the graves included a longsword and pottery.
 An even older cemetery found on Bamberger Road shows evidence of settlement in the 4th century.

 During the Middle Ages, the town was ruled by tribal duchies as the Duchy of Franconia.
 The town was granted a city charter in 1235.
 Königshofen was owned by the House of Henneberg in 1200.
 In 1353, the heiress Elisabeth of Henneberg married Eberhard II, Count of Württemberg and he sold the town in 1354 to the bishops of Würzburg.
 They subsequently expanded the town into a fortress.
 The House of Henneberg acquired the castle in 1400 and in 1412 they bought the entire town back from the Würzburg monastery.
 Later, the town became home to an episcopal bailiff.
 In 1603, there was a Leper colony called the Siechhaus in the town.

+On 8 April 1945 the 3 Battalion of the U.S. 180th Regiment, 45th Infantry Division captured several towns from Volkershausen to Königshofen.